saahil9jain/project1/README.md

-We built a web application to allow users to search our Jazz music database hosted on Google Cloud
+We built a web application to allow users to search our Jazz music database hosted on Google Cloud.

 Team: Saahil Jain, Gregory Chen